pypa/flit/doc/pyproject_toml.rst

   A list of `Trove classifiers <https://pypi.python.org/pypi?%3Aaction=list_classifiers>`_.
-  Add ``Private :: Do Not Upload`` into the list to prevent a private package from being uploaded to PyPI by accident. dependencies & optional-dependencies
+  Add ``Private :: Do Not Upload`` into the list to prevent a private package from being uploaded to PyPI by accident. import-names
+  A list containing the importable module name in this package.
+You don't normally need to supply this manually, but you can specify it with a ``; private`` suffix to record that the module is not intended for public use.
+  This does not stop anyone importing it. import-namespaces
+  A list of import names in this package which are namespace packages.
+Like ``import-names``, Flit will supply this metadata automatically if you use namespace packages. dependencies & optional-dependencies
   See :ref:`pyproject_project_dependencies`.
 urls